AlshainSC/202512WeekOne/README.md

 git remote add origin git@github.com:YOUR_USERNAME/202512WeekOne.git
 ```

-### Step 3: Begin Day 1
+### Step 3: Begin Section 1
 ```bash
 git checkout day1-environment
 ```

-Each branch contains a `TASKS.md` file with detailed instructions for that day's work.
+Each branch contains a `TASKS.md` file with detailed instructions for that section's work.

 ## Completion Criteria

 Each branch includes automated tests that verify your work.
 When you push your changes, these tests run automatically via GitHub Actions.
 You can view the results in the Actions tab of your repository.

 Your final submission must include:
-- All five branches completed and pushed to your repository
+- All five sections completed and pushed to your repository
 - A working command-line calculator application
 - A `LEARNING_LOG.md` file documenting your learning process

-## Branch Progression
+## Section Progression

-Complete the branches in order.
-Each branch builds on the work from the previous day:
+Complete the sections in order.
+Each section builds on the work from the previous one:

 ```
 main